Erjiecaris

 Erjiecaris Is an extinct genus of bivalved Cambrian arthropod, known from the Chengjiang Biota of Yunnan, China.
 It is only known from a single species Erjiecaris minisculo.
 Around 1 cm long, It has an unusual flattened head-shield, with an elongate body with at least 19 segments and a forked tail similar to Waptia.
 Unlike most bivalved arthropods, its simple, unstalked eyes are placed on top of the headshield.
 It was likely a nektobenthic (swimming above ocean floor) deposit feeder.
 The relationship of Erjiecaris to other arthropods was considered uncertain in its original description.
 A later study suggested it was a member of Hymenocarina.
-Despite the head shield being portrayed as flattened in most specimens, this is likely a preservational artifact from the valves being "butterflied" out, and Erjiecaris likely looked more similar to other hymenocarines.